RADAR-base/radar-app-config/README.md

 Settings in the global scope can be seen as the platform defaults.
 They can only be updated by the system administrator.
 Project and user configs can only be updated by project admins.

-Get config for all clients.
+Get config for all clients for a single user.
 User/project inferred from authentication.
 ```
 GET /config
 ---